slifty/newsquest/README.md

 2) Install MongoDB (http://www.mongodb.org/)

+(NOTE for these steps you must be in the same directory as this README)

 3) Install the Express module (http://expressjs.com/guide.html)

 4) Install the Jade module (https://github.com/visionmedia/jade#readme)

 5) Install the MongoDB module (http://www.mongodb.org/display/DOCS/node.JS)

+6) Install the Mongoose module (http://mongoosejs.com/)